 - The location of the emergency.
-If you do not know the address, look for landmarks, street signs, or buildings. - The phone number you are calling from. - The nature of the emergency (such as medical, fire, crime).
-Providing this information will help them determine which responder to send. - Details about the emergency.
+If you do not know the address, look for landmarks, street signs, or buildings. - The phone number you are calling from. - The nature of the emergency (such as medical, fire, crime). - Details about the emergency.
 Dispatchers are routing your call while getting information from you.
 As you provide more details, they send the information to the first responders.
 Do not hang up.